First-Time DUI Charges

 Our Southern California DUI Defense Lawyer Can Navigate Your Case

 Law enforcement has the right to pull over to the side of the road anyone they suspect of drinking and driving.
 An officer may decide to conduct a field sobriety test on the suspected drunk driver.
 The test determines if the driver can perform certain simple tasks.
 If further testing indicates that the driver has a blood alcohol level of 0.08% or higher, the officer may make an arrest for a DUI offense.

 A DUI is a criminal charge that requires defense from an experienced DUI defense attorney from The Law Offices of Paul S. Geller.
-A first-time DUI offender should contact a Pasadena DUI defense attorney immediately following their arrest.
+A first-time DUI offender should contact a Southern California DUI defense attorney immediately following their arrest.
 We represent many clients arrested on DUI charges and have defended many first-time DUI offenders.